AnasSayed27/AI-ML-Portfolio/README.md

 # AI & Machine Learning Project Portfolio

 Welcome to my portfolio of AI and Machine Learning projects!
-This repository contains a collection of my work, demonstrating my skills in data analysis, feature engineering, model building, and evaluation.
+This repository contains a collection of my work, demonstrating my skills in data analysis, feature engineering, model building, evaluation, **and emerging Generative AI techniques**.

 ## About Me
 I am an aspiring AI Engineering Student with a strong foundation in Exploratory Data Analysis (EDA), machine learning algorithms (both supervised and unsupervised), and core data science principles.
 I am passionate about leveraging data to solve real-world problems.